Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 # Comprehensions, maps, and lambdas

 In the previous lesson, you learned about sequences and mapping types in Python.
 Now let's explore [comprehensions](https://medium.com/better-programming/list-comprehension-in-python-8895a785550b), the [`map()` function](https://docs.python.org/3/library/functions.html#map), and [lambda functions](https://www.w3schools.com/python/python_lambda.asp), which make sequences and dictionaries easier to work with.
-In this lesson, you will learn how to use these features to make code that deals with collections of data simpler and more concise.

 ## Comprehensions